ivanthelad/hub-spoke-aks-static-egress/README.md

 ## 🎯 What This Demo Shows

-**Problem**: By default, AKS pods get random egress IP addresses, making it difficult to whitelist IPs with external services.
+**Problem**: By default, AKS pods get random egress IP addresses, making it difficult to whitelist IPs with onpremise or external service.
+Additionally as ipv4 ips become more scarce, we require approaches to limit the number of required ips by AKS

-**Solution**: Use subnet-based routing to force specific pods through Azure Firewall with static public IPs.
+**Solution**: Use subnet-based peering combined with Static egress routing to force specific pods through an peered egress subnet and then via Azure Firewall.
+This allows us to design architectures where the app-node pool is on a non-discoverable ip range and and scale independant of the peered networks.
+This reduces operation overhead as additional spokes can all reuse the same app-subnet range.

 ### Key Demo Components